 Key project team

-- Prof. John Hardy who has made some of the most significant contributions in the field of Alzheimer’s research, including his formulation of the amyloid cascade hypothesis that has underpinned basic science and treatment research into Alzheimer’s since the early 1990s
+- Sir John Hardy who has made some of the most significant contributions in the field of Alzheimer’s research, including his formulation of the amyloid cascade hypothesis that has underpinned basic science and treatment research into Alzheimer’s since the early 1990s

 - Dr Xiaoxian Zhang who is a highly experienced engineer and computational modeller with research interests in the use of tomography imaging and numerical modelling to study the flow and reactive transport in diverse fields of biological systems

 - Me(!), Dr Jenny Rollo, a research scientist, carer, and developer of Decoding Alzheimer’s, who brought this multidisciplinary team together to help understand the complex mechanisms of Alzheimer’s through a new way of thinking (read more about my research profile here).

 — Prof. John Crawford